cadeyrn/enterprise-policy-generator/README.md

 - special marking of policies that only work with Firefox ESR
 - info links for some policies to get additional information
 - you can save any number of different configurations, load them at a later time (and of course delete them)
+- If a policy requires a newer version than Firefox 60.0 or Firefox ESR 60.0 a notice is displayed

 ### Shortcuts